collectionspace/cspace-ui.js/docs/style/README.md

 ### Repeating Field Groups

 A repeating group of fields is modeled like any repeating field, with an outer parent field containing a single inner repeating child.
 The only difference is that the inner field happens to be a *group*, meaning that it has child fields of its own (the *group members*).
-The above rules about defining messages continue to apply to the outer field and the group field.
+The above rules about defining messages continue to apply to the outer field and the inner (group) field.

 A group field is typically configured with the view type `CompoundInput`.
 The `CompoundInput` component can render the member fields in a table, or it can render the member fields using a template you supply.

 1. Use a table (set the `tabular` prop to `true` in the field's view configuration) when the group contains a small number of fields whose values are expected to be short.

-1. Always define a `name` message for the outer field, and a `fullName` message for the group field, following the [rules for repeating fields](#repeating-fields).
+1. Define a `name` message for the group field.

    Why: This causes a label to be rendered for the entire group, making it easy for users to see how the how the member fields are related.

-1. Avoid repeating the label of the group (the `name` message of the outer field) on the label (`name` message) of any member field in the group.
-Usually you can either shorten the field label to save space, or change it to something that gives the user more information.
+1. Avoid repeating the label (`name` message) of the group on the label (`name` message) of any member field in the group.
+Usually you can either shorten the member field label to save space, or change it to something that gives the user more information.

    Why: Don't waste space on redundant/uninformative labels.